Frequently Asked Questions

 Is there an annual work requirement?
 We have a full time Club Manager and there is no work requirement.
 However, we do encourage members to support the club’s activities by volunteering on our various committees.

 Do you have a bar?
-We get a temporary one day liquor license for our Earlybird Regatta benefitting Leukemia Lymphoma Society.
-Otherwise, it is BYOB which our members seem to prefer.
-In season, members gather in the clubhouse at 5:30 pm on Saturdays for cocktail hour.
+The Club is BYOB which our members seem to prefer.
+In season, members gather on Saturdays for cocktail hour.

 Do you have a restaurant?
 We offer galley service in season on Saturdays and Sundays for breakfast and lunch.

 How do I use the self-service pump-out?
 Is it really free?
 The pump-out is free for members’ boats and can be used at any time on weekdays.
-There is a sign up board in the clubhouse with one hour time slots during the weekends to alleviate traffic in the harbor.
+There is a signup board on line with 30 minute time slots during weekends and holidays to alleviate traffic in the harbor.

 Do you allow dogs?
 If so, what is your rule?
 Dogs are allowed at the club and may be transported from member’s car to boat and dog relief area on a leash or in its own pet cart.